The Big Oak Giveaway

 -

-The oaks are native to Toronto and suited for our urban environment.
+All trees are native to Toronto and suited for our urban environment.

 -

-They come in 1 or 2-gallon pots and are small enough to be carried home easily.
+The trees come in 1 or 2-gallon pots and are small enough to be carried home easily.

 -